drlight17/lab-dockerized/README.md

 docker-compose down
 ```

-To build unpack addressbook.zip into the ./addressbook directory along with Dockerfile in cloned root directory.
+To build unpack addressbook.tar.gz into the ./addressbook directory along with Dockerfile in cloned root directory.

 To make some customizations use config.php, styles_local.css and logo.png.